 The doctoral degree in Nuclear Engineering (NE) requires 42 semester hours of coursework (on a letter-grade basis) beyond the bachelor's degree or its equivalent.
 The doctoral degree in NE also allows for a specialization in Nuclear Enterprise Management.
 Course grades must be C or higher to satisfy PhD degree requirements.
-Also, CETL classes do not meet these respective course requirements.

 Major Area 24 Must be in a coherent subject area appropriate to NE/RE.
-If you completed a master's thesis in this area, it may count for nine semester hours toward this requirement.
+If you completed a master's thesis in this area, it may count for nine semester hours toward this ------------ ---- ---

+requirement.

 Minor Area 9 Must be distinctly different from the major area.
-The minor is intended to provide depth in an area

-not directly needed for Ph.D. research or related to the principal area of expertise
+The minor is intended to provide depth in an area not directly needed for Ph.D. research or related to the principal area of expertise

 Electives 9 No restrictions

 Total 42